Twin Perspectives

 It’s a change that has been a long time coming, but that’s also happening all at once.
 A “rush of innovation”, as Jeff had called it.

 Yet whatever it is – a moment in the sun, or an emerging zeitgeist – it’s undeniably exciting; a shift that has transformed this city from an airport gateway into a thriving destination in its own right.
-Although our stay in Tampa was short – experiencing just enough to fill this two day guide to Tampa, Florida – it was nonetheless just enough time for us to get caught in Tampa’s spell.
+Although our stay in the city was brief- experiencing just enough to fill a weekend in Tampa, Florida – it was nonetheless just enough time for us to get caught in Tampa’s spell.

 One that will no doubt be beckoning us back soon.